* Canada July retail sales slip unexpectedly

 In the overnight session it hit a six-week high of C$1.0191 to the U.S. dollar, or 98.13 U.S. cents.

 "The Canadian dollar rally ended rather abruptly," said Michael O'Neill, managing director at Knightsbridge Foreign Exchange.

 "It failed spectacularly at C$1.02 in part because of (an) option barrier being defended.
 Disappointing retail sales data added to the sentiment and widespread selling of Canada against the crosses."

 Statistics Canada said total retail sales in July edged 0.1 percent lower, instead of the 0.6 percent rise expected by the market.
 The June retail sales figure was also revised lower to show a flat reading versus the 0.1 percent gain Statscan initially estimated.
 [ID:nN22229778]

 "Overall, it was just a very soft data release and it followed already two other weak data releases for July -- wholesale sales and manufacturing sales," said Matthew Strauss, senior currency strategist at RBC Capital Markets.

 "July is setting up to be a quite disappointing month and next week's GDP numbers will probably confirm that it's a pretty slow start to the third quarter."

-The figures prompted market players to further price out chances of further rate hikes by the Bank of Canada, providing a boost to government bond prices.
+The retail figures prompted market players to further price out chances of more hikes by the Bank of Canada, providing a boost to government bond prices.